lorimark/gnucashew/src/dox.md

 At this point, all of the code in this project has been developed from scratch.
 The system can (so far) only operate on a sqlite data file.
-No code was used from the gnucash original source codes, though it is my desire to use the gnucash library engine for accessing the underlying database.
-At this time, all of the database access and manipulation is happening natively within this application.
+No code was used from the gnucash original source codes, although I am working to use the gnucash library engine for accessing the underlying database.

 If you are interested in an active demo, you can find it here;